dinesh-k7/dog-poster-generator/README.md

 # dog-poster-generator
-Simple React Application to display the poster based on Dog Breed/Sub-breed
+React Application with MUI and Redux toolkit to display the poster based on Dog Breed/Sub-breed